SequencingDOTcom/RTP-API-App-Chains/README.md

 # App Chains (Real-Time Personalization)
 =========================================
+[App Chains](https://sequencing.com/developer-documentation/app-sequencing-and-app-chains) are the easy way to code [Real Time Personalization (RTP)](https://sequencing.com/developer-documentation/what-is-real-time-personalization-rtp) into your app.
+RTP allows your app to provide app users with a genetically tailored user experience.

-[App Chains](https://sequencing.com/developer-documentation/app-sequencing-and-app-chains) provide the API code for apps that use [Sequencing.com's](https://sequencing.com/) [Real Time Personalization (RTP)](https://sequencing.com/developer-documentation/what-is-real-time-personalization-rtp) technology.
-This code is opensource and free to use, share, build upon and improve.
+App chain code is opensource and free to use, share, build upon and improve.

 This repository contains code for App Chains in the following languages: